kurland1979/Electric_Power/README.md

 ## Author

-Author: Marina Kurland
+**Marina Kurland**
 *(This project was completed as part of my independent learning in data analysis and machine learning.)*

-Special thanks to the UCI ML Repository for the dataset and the scikit-learn & XGBoost teams for the ML frameworks.
+Special thanks to the UCI ML Repository for the dataset, and to the scikit-learn, XGBoost, and PyTorch teams for their frameworks.

 ---

-**Contact:** For questions, suggestions or improvements, please open an issue or contact via GitHub.
+**Contact:** For questions, suggestions, or improvements, please open an issue or contact via GitHub.